-Maybe you live in a climate that has long winters or you’re looking to move, and you want to make sure you can still grow your favorite plants.
+Maybe you live in a climate that has long winters or you’re looking to move, and you want to make sure you can still grow plants in cold weather.
 These indoor and outdoor plants are cold-tolerant plants that can withstand a bit of frost if placed outside.

 The earth is categorized by five different climates.
 They are tropical, dry, temperate, continental, and polar.
 The majority of the United States is in dry, temperate, and continental.
 A cold-weather climate would be considered continental and would range from zones 1 to 4.